COVID-19 update - Find out how we are responding

 Pacific Coast Village is a resort style village, ideally situated on Maranui Street, between Papamoa and Mount Maunganui – consistently voted one of New Zealand’s top seaside holiday spots.
 And for good reason!
 Its white sands, sparkling sea and year-round great climate make it a top lifestyle destination.

-The village is just minutes from the great shops, cafés and restaurants of Mount Maunganui, and just a little further to bustling downtown Tauranga.
+The village is just minutes from the great shops, cafés and restaurants of Mount Maunganui, right in between the two main shopping centres, Bayfair and Fashion Island, and just a little further to bustling downtown Tauranga.
 And of course, it’s just an easy 35-minute flight or relaxing morning’s drive to Auckland.

-Pacific Coast Villages offers a range of architecturally designed villas, generally larger than most retirement villages varying in size from 118m2 up to 176m2.
-Villas feature spacious dining and living areas flowing out to external patio, designed to make the most of the year round outdoor living Papamoa is famous for.
-The Villas include internal access garaging and are finished to a very high standard with 100% solution dyed nylon carpets, bathrooms feature hard-wearing ceramic tiles with underfloor heating and your kitchen comes equipped with beautiful composite stone benchtops and very the latest Fisher & Paykel appliances.
+Pacific Coast Village offers a range of architecturally designed villas, generally larger than most retirement villages varying in size from 123m2 up to 176m2.
+Villas feature spacious dining and living areas flowing out to external patio, designed to make the most of the year round outdoor living which Papamoa is famous for.
+The Villas include internal access garaging and are finished to a very high standard with 100% solution dyed nylon carpets, bathrooms feature hard-wearing ceramic tiles with underfloor heating and your kitchen comes equipped with beautiful composite stone benchtops and the latest appliances.

-The Summerhouse, designed by award winning architects, Sumich Chaplin reflects an iconic kiwi beach house emphasising the laidback lifestyle Pacific Coast Village offers.
-The Summerhouse includes a lounge and library area, complete with fireplace and television, pool table, bar, kitchenette and dining area and will complement the main community centre to be undertaken in future stages.
+The Summer House, reflects an iconic kiwi beach house emphasising the laidback lifestyle Pacific Coast Village offers.
+The Summer House includes a lounge and library, complete with fireplace and television, pool table, kitchenette and dining area.

-The Summerhouse opens to the new International sized Greenweave bowling green, one of the largest ‘tiger turf’ bowling greens of any retirement village in New Zealand.
-Enjoyed by both residents and visiting bowlers with tournaments and invitations extended to local bowling clubs, participate in a game or two followed by a social get together in the Summerhouse.
+The Summer House opens out onto an international sized Greenweave bowling green, one of the largest ‘tiger turf’ bowling greens of any retirement village in New Zealand.
+Enjoyed by both residents and visiting bowlers with tournaments and invitations extended to local bowling clubs and other retirement villages who participate in a game or two followed by a social get together in the Summer House.

 We are focused on providing access to a range of optional, organised activities and regular events and outings, offering you the freedom to be as active and as social as you choose.
 Whatever your interests, there will be something for you to enjoy.
 An example of some of the activities available include: